mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 Pontoon currently uses Firefox Accounts to manage users, so you will need to [create an account](https://accounts.firefox.com/signup) in order to log in.

-To create an account on [Pontoon](https://pontoon.mozilla.org/), simply click on the menu icon in the top right corner and select *Sign In*.
+To create an account on [Pontoon](https://pontoon.mozilla.org/), simply click on the *Sign In* button in the top right corner.

 ![Pontoon login](../../assets/images/pontoon/users/menu_login.png)